Full-field mapping of spatially varying polarization entanglement generated from spontaneous parametric down-conversion: Results and discussions

-We first demonstrate the presence of hyperentanglement by certifying its high dimensionality.
-The dimensionality of the full spatial-polarization hyperentangled biphoton state depends primarily on the Schmidt number in the spatial DoF.
+We characterize the spatial dimensionality of a two-photon state using its Schmidt number.
 While past studies have estimated this number based on certain prior assumptions about the two-photon state \cite{law2004prl, pires2009pra, edgar2012natcomm, Devaux2020PRX, Gao2022OE}, some recent studies have demonstrated assumption-free protocols for certifying high dimensionality \cite{bavaresco2018natphys,erker2017quantum}.
 In particular, it was shown that measurements in two mutually unbiased bases (MUBs) can efficiently estimate a lower bound for the Schmidt number of an entangled state, thereby certifying high-dimensional entanglement without the need for prior assumptions \cite{bavaresco2018natphys}.
 In our case, we show that the entanglement dimensionality in the spatial DoF can be certified by measuring the photon correlation in the discrete position basis and the discrete momentum basis, similar to the approach implemented in Ref.~\cite{ndagano2020npjqi}.